The Swarm (roller coaster)

 The Swarm is a steel roller coaster located at Thorpe Park in the United Kingdom.
 The Swarm was the world's second Wing Coaster model designed by Swiss roller coaster manufacturer Bolliger & Mabillard and the first one located in the United Kingdom.
 Construction commenced in May 2011, and the coaster opened on 15 March 2012.

-From 2013 until 2015, the last two rows of each train were reconfigured to face backwards, while the first five rows faced forward.
-This was restored to the original configuration in 2016.
+Between 2013 and 2015, the rear two rows of each train were reconfigured to face backwards, while the first five rows continued to face forwards.
+This modification was accompanied by the promotional slogan “Brave It Backwards.”
+All rows on the trains were returned to their original forward-facing configuration in 2016.

-The 2543 ft ride stands 127 ft tall and features five inversions along with a heavily-banked left turn.
+The 2543 ft ride stands 127 ft tall and features four inversions along with a heavily-banked left turn.
 Riders experience speeds of up to 59 mph and 4.5 times the force of gravity.
 A marketing campaign for the ride dubbed LC12 - The End is Coming began eleven months before The Swarm opened to the public.
-It has generally been well-received, ranking highly amongst other winged roller coaster designs.
+It has generally been well received and was briefly ranked 30th among steel coasters in the 2015 Golden Ticket Awards, an annual publication from Amusement Today.